junction-express/junction-legal/Privacy-Policy.md

 ### How to Reach Us

-If you have a question about this Privacy Policy, or you would like to contact us about any of the rights mentioned in the [Your Rights section](https://Junction.com/legal/privacy-policy/#your-rights) above, please contact us via [email](mailto:junction@wildfire.world).
+If you have a question about this Privacy Policy, or you would like to contact us about any of the rights mentioned in the [Your Rights section](https://Junction.express/legal/privacy-policy/#your-rights) above, please contact us via Email: [junction@wildfire.world](mailto:junction@wildfire.world).

 ### Other Things You Should Know (Keep Reading!)

-#### *Visitors to Our Users' Websites* &&?? for when plausable
+#### *Visitors to Our Users' Websites*

 We also process information about visitors to our users' websites, on behalf of our users and in accordance with our user agreements.
 Please note that our processing of that information on behalf of our users for their websites isn't covered by this Privacy Policy.
 We encourage our users to post a privacy policy that accurately describes their practices on data collection, use, and sharing of personal information.